sisl/astra-rl/docs/tutorials/customize_training/problems.md

 ## Understanding the Base Class

-The base `ASTProblem` class provides default implementations suitable for the ASTPrompter approach:
+The base `ASTProblem` (source code astra-rl/src/astra_rl/methods/ast_problem.py) class provides default implementations suitable for the ASTPrompter approach:

 - **`advance`**: Defines how a prompt advances given an attacker action and a target response.
-- **`reward`**: Defines how rewards are calculated from attacker-target interactions, typically using toxicity scoring and perplexity measures.
+- **`reward`**: Defines how rewards are calculated from attacker-target interactions, using toxicity scoring and perplexity measures.
 - **`rollout_prompt_with_attacker` / `rollout_prompt_with_target`**: Methods to generate attacker and target model outputs from a given context.
 - **`parameters`**: Specifies model parameters for optimization.

-You should subclass this base class to preserve and extend this default behavior.
+If possible, you should subclass this base class to preserve and extend this default behavior.
 If you want to change a method, simply define it in your subclass and it will over-right the original implementation while preserving the rest of the base class functionality.

 ---